syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

 2. Select the project to be upgraded in the Select Project Folder field.

-    > Note: You can also select multiple projects_ by _using the Select Folder List option.
+    N> You can also select multiple projects_ by _using the Select Folder List option.

 3. Select a folder to store a backup in the Select backup folder field.